denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 intellectual force.
 The real battle for the hearts and minds of an informed public lies elsewhere.
 Massive forces of capital and centralization threaten the very existence of a public commons.
-To survive, we need to nurture a conversation across institutional boundaries.
+To survive, we need to nurture a conversation across organizational boundaries.

-    By my calculations, Library Genesis, one of the most influential free online book libraries sustains itself on a budget of several thousand dollars per year.[^budget] The maintenance of Sci Hub requires a bit more.[^budget2] How do pirate libraries achieve so much with so little?
-The fact that these libraries do not pay exorbitant licence fees can only be a small part of the answer.
-The larger part of the answer includes their ability to rely on the good will and on the support of the community.
-Why can't readers and writers contribute to the development of infrastructures of their home schools and universities?
+    By my calculations, Library Genesis, one of the most influential free online book libraries sustains itself on a budget of several thousand dollars per year.[^budget] The maintenance of Sci Hub requires a bit more to reach millions of readers.[^budget2] How do pirate libraries achieve so much with so little?
+The fact that these libraries do not pay exorbitant licence fees can only comprise a small part of the answer.
+The larger part includes their ability to rely on the support of the community, in what I have called elsewhere "peer preservation."
+Why can't readers and writers contribute to the development of infrastructures within their own institutions?
 Why are libraries so reliant on outside vendors, who take most of the profits out of our ecosystem?

     I am conflicted about leaving booksellers out of the equation.
 In response about my question about booksellers---do they help or hinder project of